gbads/calido-katy/wp-content/plugins/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.4.8 - 2023-06-08 =
+* Fix - Prefix Psr\Http\Message package to prevent conflicts with other plugins.

+= 2.4.7 - 2023-06-07 =
+* Fix - Adapt the `is_virtual` property value for Product Bundles to avoid applying incorrect shipping rates in products synchronization.
+* Update - Google API Client Services package to v0.302.
+* Update - Google API Client package to v2.15.
+* Update - Google Ads library to API V13. (package v19.1.0).

+= 2.4.6 - 2023-05-30 =
+* Add - Filters for manually mapping product IDs.
+* Tweak - Adjust the MCM filter to always show in channels.

 = 2.4.5 - 2023-05-09 =
 * Fix - Bug in Attribute Mapping with Taxonomy based rules not being applied in variations.
 * Fix - Missing spaces between the card layouts on the Get Started page.